-For many people philosophy is something both ancient and other.
-It is “ancient” because the ideas presented in the works of a number ancient thinkers like Plato, Socrates, and Aristotle are sometimes believed to be outdated and irrelevant.
-It is “other” because the ideas presented are often complex, the arguments sophisticated, and the conclusions sometimes verging on the weird (come on, some say, obviously the external world exists!).
-However, be these as they may, and although philosophy is one of the oldest disciplines, I’d argue that it is still both hugely important and significant today.
-As Tom Butler-Bowdon says in his fantastic book 50 Philosophy Classics, “Whether it is Aristotle or Epicurus providing recipes for a fulfilled and happy life or Plato outlining the idea society, the ideas of these ancient thinkers remain powerful, if only because in over 2000 years humans have not changed much” (1).
+It is “other” because the ideas presented are often complex.
+The arguments appear sophisticated and the conclusions sometimes verge on the weird.
+Be these as they may, and although philosophy is one of the oldest disciplines, many argue that philosophy is both hugely important and significant today.
+As Tom Butler-Bowdon says in his book 50 Philosophy Classics, “Whether it is Aristotle or Epicurus providing recipes for a fulfilled and happy life or Plato outlining the ideal society, the ideas of these ancient thinkers remain powerful, if only because in over 2000 years humans have not changed much” (1).
 In other words, philosophy still lives on because the big questions never really go away.
-So, why is philosophy important?
-I will suggest a few reasons why I think it is important.

-Perhaps a first point stems from its area of emphasis.
-The Oxford English Dictionary defines it as “the study of the fundamental nature of knowledge, reality, and existence, especially when considered as an academic discipline.”
-Thus, philosophy is an exercise in intellectual thought that seeks to get to the truth about the world and reality that we experience (2).
-Engaging in such an effort should be considered a necessity (after all, learning to think is no doubt crucially important).
-Thus, part of thinking critically is to expose oneself to the ideas presented by some of the brightest minds of history, and there is just so much value that historical philosophers have contributed to this effort.
+Perhaps a first point showing philosophy is important concerns its area of emphasis.
+The Oxford English Dictionary defines philosophy as “the study of the fundamental nature of knowledge, reality, and existence, especially when considered as an academic discipline.”
+This states that philosophy is an exercise in intellectual thought seeking to get to the truth about the world and reality human beings experience.
+Engaging in this effort should be considered important.
+It is, after all, better to learn about and inquiry into the nature of reality than not to do this and remain ignorant.
+Philosophy, faithful to critical thinking, exposes people to the ideas presented by some of the brightest minds to have existed in history who have thought about reality’s most fundamental questions.

-Philosophy is also required on moral grounds because many ideas presented by historical individuals have been immoral.
-Unfortunately, many of these ideas and ideologies (apartheid, fascism, and Nazism, for example) have had broad and harmful impact on human beings that have lingered decades and centuries after their time.
-A deep engagement in philosophical thought can therefore bring light to these bad ideas, and go as far as to suggest better alternatives.
-Philosophers have thus presented ethical theories which they argue should be accepted in helping us make moral decisions.
+Philosophy is also important because it is required on moral grounds.
+Many ideas and worldviews presented by historical thinkers have been immoral.
+Many of these ideas and ideologies (apartheid, fascism, and Nazism, for example) have had a broad and harmful impact on humanity that continues to linger decades and centuries after their occurrence.
+One can not help but engage in philosophical thought when he thinks about issues of ethics and morality because these are inherently philosophical subjects.
+A deep engagement with moral thought can bring light to bad and immoral ideas, and suggest better alternatives.

-It is worth noting that everyone has a philosophy, in other words, everyone has a way of viewing and interpreting reality, and it therefore shapes everything that they do.
-This seems to somewhat grounds philosophy in that it is not only limited to the professional philosophers who are scholars but is also accessible to laymen (or the “uninitiated” as Plato once said).
-Ayn Rand seemed to most appropriately capture this point when she once penned that “A philosophic system is an integrated view of existence.
+“A philosophic system is an integrated view of existence.
 As a human being, you have no choice about the fact that you need a philosophy.
-Your only choice is whether you define your philosophy by a conscious, rational, disciplined process of thought and scrupulously logical deliberation — or let your subconscious accumulate a junk heap of unwarranted conclusions, false generalizations, undefined contradictions, undigested slogans, unidentified wishes, doubts and fears, thrown together by chance, but integrated by your subconscious into a kind of mongrel philosophy and fused into a single, solid weight: self-doubt, like a ball and chain in the place where your mind’s wings should have grown” (3).
+Your only choice is whether you define your philosophy by a conscious, rational, disciplined process of thought and scrupulously logical deliberation — or let your subconscious accumulate a junk heap of unwarranted conclusions, false generalizations, undefined contradictions, undigested slogans, unidentified wishes, doubts and fears, thrown together by chance, but integrated by your subconscious into a kind of mongrel philosophy and fused into a single, solid weight: self-doubt, like a ball and chain in the place where your mind’s wings should have grown” (2).

-A holistic view of reality is similarly important, and philosophy no doubt seeks to establish this.
-Engaging philosophy exposes one to the different branches of the discipline with each being distinguishable by the sort of questions they ask.
-In moral philosophy, for instance, we would want to know what makes an action wrong.
-In metaphysics we would like to determine whether or not our senses accurately describe reality.
-In historical philosophy we would like to know on what grounds can we know anything from history and with what degrees of certainty.
+A holistic view of reality is important and this is one of philosophy’s major goals.
+Philosophy engages various topics that seek to attain a holistic view in the form of distinguishable disciplines asking different questions.
+In moral philosophy, for example, one wants to know what makes an action right or wrong.
+In metaphysics, one wishes to determine, among many other things, whether or not his senses accurately describe reality.
+In historical philosophy, one desires to know on what grounds can we know anything from history and with what degrees of certainty.
 In epistemology one might wonder how we can known anything for certain.
-Moreover, in the philosophy of religion we would want to ask whether or not the supernatural or God exists.
+Moreover, in the philosophy of religion one wants to weigh arguments and evidence to learn whether or not the supernatural and God exists.

 1. Butler-Bowdon, T. 2013.
 50 Philosophy Classics: Thinking, Being, Acting, Seeing – Profound Insights and Powerful Thinking from Fifty Key Books. p.
 4.